aditya-namjoshi/PRHawkDemo/README.md

 url: 'http://localhost:44683/api/username/' + $('#userid').val() + '?type=json', => Update the portno 44683 to the appropriate localhost port no.

 Alternate method
+Method 2)
-2) There is a rar file that has the entire published website. /PRHawk.rar
+There is a rar file that has the entire published website. /PRHawk.rar
   a) Unzip and copy to a path
   b) Update the web.config with credentials for github api
   c) Deploy this to IIS or other server by creating a website pointing to this path.
 Name the website PRHawk